-At Moss Brook Fiber Arts we teach classes for all levels of knitters, from learn-to-knit to advance techniques.
-We offer individualized instruction in a small groups setting to help you learn at your own pace.
+At Moss Brook Fiber Arts we teach classes for all levels of knitters and crocheters, from beginning to advanced techniques.
+We offer individualized instruction in a small group setting to help you learn at your own pace.
 Whether you are new to knitting or crochet, or looking for a new challenge, we have a class for you.

-Monthly Classes: We offer Knit or Crochet with a Teacher classes every month: on the second and fourth Saturdays of the month from 10-12 in person and 1-3 online, most Monday mornings from 10-12, and one Wednesday a month from 6-8.
-Look for special “topic” classes in the afternoon on the fourth Saturday.
+Monthly Classes: We offer Knit or Crochet with a Teacher classes every month: on the second and fourth Saturdays (usually) of the month from 10-12 in person and 1-3 online, most Monday mornings from 10-12.
+Email firstname.lastname@example.org if you are interested in an occasional Thursday evening class.

 Most classes are held at the Chelmsford Center for the Arts at 1A North Rd. in Chelmsford, MA, unless otherwise noted.

-Classes are $20 per session, which does not include materials or pattern except where indicated.
+Classes are $20 per person per session, which does not include materials or pattern except where indicated.
 Please note that some classes are multi-session classes.

 Here is a list of topic classes that I have offered.
 If you would like to see the class scheduled, e-mail me at email@example.com.
 These classes are also available to book for a group and I am willing to travel.

 Introduction to Knitting with Beads: 1-3 $25 (includes $5 materials fee)